-There is a great debate that has been raging for decades in reptile-keeping circles, do we need to mimic the wild environment of our animals, and I’m including isopods in that statement.
-The other side to that debate is that animals are variable, and other than some unusual species most will thrive in a healthy middle ground.
-Some isopods are considered ideal species for beginners due to their resilience and ease of care.
+There's a great debate that has been raging for decades in reptile-keeping circles: do we need to mimic the wild environment of our animals — and I'm including isopods in that statement.
+The other side of that debate is that animals are variable, and other than some unusual species, most will thrive in a healthy middle ground.

-You are hopefully looking to buy isopods that are captive-bred and sold from here in the UK.
-It’s no use finding isopods for sale, doing your research on the correct species, and not seeing that pay off in terms of a thriving colony.
-Isopods make great pets for those interested in low-maintenance, fascinating creatures.
-So what is humility and why is it important?
-Remember, proper care is essential for a thriving colony.
+You're hopefully looking to buy isopods that are captive-bred and sold from here in the UK.
+It's no use finding isopods for sale, doing your research on the correct species, and not seeing that pay off in terms of a thriving colony.
+So what is humidity, and why is it important?

 What is humidity?

 Humidity is the amount of water vapour in the air.
-The hotter the air the more water vapour it can hold.
-So if you have an enclosure at 20ºC, that can hold twice as much water vapour as the same enclosure at 10ºC if everything else remains the same.
+The hotter the air, the more water vapour it can hold.
+So if you have an enclosure at 20°C, that can hold properly twice as much water vapour as the same enclosure at 10°C, if everything else remains the same.

 Measuring humidity levels

-Reptile and other exotic keepers tend to use relative humidity.
-That is the percentage of water vapour in the air for that temperature.
-Compared to how much that is theoretically possible.
+Reptile and other exotic keepers tend to use relative humidity — the percentage of water vapour in the air for that temperature, compared to how much is theoretically possible.
 Measuring humidity is a lot more difficult than the cheap humidity gauges would have you believe.

-You can have 100% humidity in a vivarium that is cold, but that isn’t as much water vapour as a warmer vivarium at say 60% humidity.
+You can have 100% humidity in a vivarium that is cold, but that isn't as much water vapour as a warmer vivarium at, say, 60% humidity.
 The two numbers are linked, and we have to ensure that both are dealt with.
-A moist environment is necessary for isopod health and natural behavior, so keeping the humidity consistent is essential.

 Controlling humidity in a vivarium or terrarium

-To help keep the humidity levels in the correct range you want a substrate that will retain moisture, and release it as the air loses water vapour and dries out.
-Using moisture retaining materials such as sphagnum moss and bark helps maintain the necessary humidity.
-For isopod keepers, the good news is that leaf litter holds humidity well, but there are a whole host of other substrates to consider, from mosses to coconut husks, cork bark as a substrate enhancer and source of hiding spots, and other natural moisture-retaining substrates.
-Adding leaf litter to the substrate helps retain moisture and create microclimates.
-Be careful that they haven’t been treated in any way as some plant products have to be treated for pests before being imported.
+To help keep the humidity levels in the correct range, you want a substrate that will retain moisture and release it as the air loses water vapour and dries out.
+Sphagnum moss and bark help maintain the necessary humidity.
+For isopod keepers, the good news is that leaf litter holds humidity well — but there are a whole host of other substrates to consider, from mosses to coconut husks, and cork bark as a substrate enhancer and source of hiding spots.
+Be careful that they haven't been treated in any way, as some plant products have to be treated for pests before being imported.
 The substrate should be kept moist but not waterlogged.
-Incorporating organic materials like leaf litter and coconut fiber mimics natural habitats and supports isopod health.

 Why is humidity important for isopods?